-Palla sign (1983) right descending pulmonary artery enlargement and ‘sausage-shaped’ appearance as a potential sign of pulmonary embolism on chest XR
+Palla sign describes right descending pulmonary artery enlargement on chest x-ray, with the characteristic ‘sausage-shaped’ appearance as a potential sign of pulmonary embolism.

-- A: Chest radiograph of embolic patient with ı sausage ı appearance of right descending pulmonary artery.
+- Left image: Chest radiograph of a patient with pulmonary embolisim, demonstrating a ‘sausage’ appearance of the right descending pulmonary artery.

-- B: Right descending pulmonary artery is very enlarged and dense with clear-cut borders (white arrows).
-Lowest white arrow points to abrupt ending of vessel: branches for middle and lower lobes appear distorted and lumped (black arrows).
+- Right image: Enlarged right descending pulmonary artery with dense clear-cut borders (white arrows).
+The lowest arrow points to an abrupt ending of the vessel, and the branches for the middle and lower lobes appear distorted and lumped (black arrows).

-1983 – Review 374 consecutive CXR of patients admitted to ICU with suspicion/confirmed diagnosis of pulmonary embolus.
-Measured the diameters of descending pulmonary arteries at the superior venous angle and 1cm distal with significant diminution in size compared to recovery CXR
+1983 – Palla reviewed 374 consecutive chest x-rays of patients admitted to ICU with suspicion/confirmed pulmonary embolus.
+The measured diameters of the descending pulmonary arteries at the superior venous angle and 1cm distal had significant diminution in size compared to the recovery chest x-ray.

 From the practical point of view, the enlargement of descending pulmonary artery may be useful to raise the suspicion of pulmonary embolism.
 As documented here, the descending pulmonary artery was wider in patients with confirmed pulmonary embolism than in those without confirmation.The typical ‘ ‘sausage’ ‘ appearance of the descending pulmonary artery, easily recognizable without any measurement,was present in about one-fourth of the patients with confirmed pulmonary embolism and it was never observed in patients in whom the original clinical suspicion of pulmonary embolism was rejected subsequently.Palla 1983